itmo-infocom/UNIX-Linux-online-course/texts/week07/033_file_systems.md

 ## Mounting on boot

 OK.
 But all these mounts and swaps will be connected to our system only until the reboot.
-To automatically mount them at boot time, we must write them to the filesystems table in the file `/etc/fstab`:
+To automatically mount them at boot time, we must write them to the filesystems table.
+On most UNIX-like systems, this is the `/etc/fstab` file:
 ```
 cat /etc/fstab
 ```